 The atmosphere is purposeful and energetic.
 Students move between buildings with a clear sense of routine, and the school motto, Hard Work, Kindness and Respect, is woven into daily interactions.
 Following the 2023 inspection, leadership has placed a renewed emphasis on consistent behaviour expectations across all year groups.
 There is a palpable sense of a school in transition, moving from a period of challenge toward a more structured and academically focused future.

 Performance at Coundon Court tells a story of two different phases.
-At GCSE level, the school ranks 2,312th in England (FindMySchool ranking) and 16th among secondary schools in Coventry.
-This position reflects a solid performance, in line with the middle 35% of schools in England (25th to 60th percentile).
-The Average Attainment 8 score of 42.8 sits just below the England average, while a Progress 8 score of -0.28 indicates that students achieve slightly below expected levels from their starting points.
+At GCSE level, the school ranks 1,779th of 3,895 schools in England for GCSE academic outcomes (FindMySchool ranking) and 21st among secondary schools in Coventry in the local ranking.
+This position reflects a performance around the middle of the national distribution.
+The average Attainment 8 score is 45, while a Progress 8 score of -0.28 indicates that students achieve slightly below expected levels from their starting points.

 The sixth form results paint a stronger picture.
-The school ranks 1,109th in England for A-level outcomes (FindMySchool ranking) and 5th in Coventry.
-This places the post-16 provision well within the middle 35% of England schools (25th to 60th percentile), outperforming many local alternatives.
-Over half of students (53.4%) achieved A* to B grades, exceeding the England average of 47.2%.
+The school ranks 931st of 2,549 providers in England for A-level academic outcomes (FindMySchool ranking) and 11th in Coventry for sixth-form performance.
+This places the post-16 provision in the stronger half of the national distribution.
+In the 2025 A-level dataset, 60% of grades were A* to B.

 England ranks and key metrics (where available)